gamblevore/picomsg/README.md

 ### Utils

+These functions are not always needed, but available in case you need them.

 `int PicoMsgErr (PicoComms* M);`    Gets back an error, if any occurred that forced the thing to close.
 If the comms is still open, then the error is 0.